patcg-individual-drafts/private-aggregation-api/README.md

 As described earlier, these reports will be sent to the reporting origin after a delay.
-The URL path used for sending the reports will be `/.well-known/private-aggregation/report-fledge` and `/.well-known/private-aggregation/report-shared-storage` for reports triggered within a FLEDGE or Shared Storage context, respectively.
+The URL path used for sending the reports will be `/.well-known/private-aggregation/report-protected-audience` and `/.well-known/private-aggregation/report-shared-storage` for reports triggered within a Protected Audience or Shared Storage context, respectively.

 ### Temporary debugging mechanism